xyzshantaram/CouncilElection/README.md

 Results Display is a very simple program to parse the election file, intended for use after the election, and display the votes from each machine.
 Before you ask why a networked approach / external libraries were not used, it was simply a result of the school's limited computer infrastructure.

 **contact: shan on freenodeIRC or shantaram3013@gmail.com for praise/abuse**

+_Copyright (C) 2020, Siddharth S Singh [simsid66@gmail.com]_

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.